mohammadafthab-Affu/DAA-LAB/README.md

 ## Conclusion

 The program efficiently finds the minimum number of coins using **Dynamic Programming**.
 It avoids repeated calculations and works well for different coin values and amounts.
 If the required amount cannot be formed, the program clearly displays that change cannot be made.
+#

+# PRACTICAL-8
+## Summary

+This program implements a Graph using an adjacency list in C++.
+The Graph class stores vertices and their connections.
+The addEdge() function adds connections between vertices.
+Two graph searching techniques are implemented: DFS (Depth First Search) using recursion and BFS (Breadth First Search) using a queue.
+The program creates a graph with 6 vertices and displays both DFS and BFS traversals starting from vertex 0.

+##  Conclusion

+The program successfully demonstrates the implementation of a graph and its two important searching techniques, DFS and BFS.
+DFS explores the graph deeply using recursion, while BFS explores nodes level by level using a queue.
+Both algorithms have a time complexity of O(V + E) and are useful for graph traversal and searching problems.
+#